-- If you must leave your child's car seat at the Weinstein JCC, the car seat may be left in the preschool lobby in front of the purple door. - If there is a change in your regular carpool, the person picking up your child is responsible for getting the car seat before dismissal. - If your child is brought in individually in the morning and will need a car seat for dismissal, the person bringing your child is responsible for putting the car seat outside the purple door in the preschool lobby. - Each car seat must be clearly labeled in bold letters with the child's name and carpool number in a clearly visible place. - Due to Virginia State car seat requirements, all children going on a field trip must have a safety seat.
+- If you must leave your child's car seat at the Weinstein JCC, the car seat may be left in the preschool lobby in front of the purple door. - If there is a change in your regular carpool, the person picking up your child is responsible for getting the car seat before dismissal. - If your child is brought in individually in the morning and will need a car seat for dismissal, the person bringing your child is responsible for putting the car seat outside the purple door in the preschool lobby.

+Each car seat must be clearly labeled in bold letters with the child's name and carpool number in a clearly visible place.

-The Weinstein JCC is NOT RESPONSIBLE for lost, damaged or missing car seats!
+The Weinstein JCC is NOT RESPONSIBLE for lost, damaged, or missing car seats.